Usage Statistics

 localhost:9090/actuator/prometheus

 endpoint.
-Note that you should not include
+Note that you shouldn’t include

 any context-path in this URL.